MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 In this context, quality is a combination of service metrics and user experience.

 **<font color="red">SIUNIE and VAMSI: I want to nuke this graphic - it's all text anyway.
-Let's review what's in it, make sure it's an accurate/complete list.
-Then I'll create a nice-looking table instead.</font>**
+I'll replace it with a nice-looking table instead.
+QUESTION: Is this section now incomplete because it doesn't contain all the newer reports & functionality from V3?
+It looks like this section is V2 only.
+Can you confirm?</font>**

 ![Illustration of service metrics and the user experience](media/qerguide-image-whatisquality.png "Service metrics are made up of poor stream ratio, reliability, endpoints/devices, and client versions.
 The user experience is made up of the user's perception of the quality of the service.")